Gamma Kappa

 • Continue taking your Greek NT to church with you, and follow along as you are able

-• Review all previous memory passages:
+• Review and know all previous memory passages:

 • John 1.1 - Ἐν ἀρχῇ ἦν ὁ λόγος, καὶ ὁ λόγος ἦν πρὸς τὸν θεόν, καὶ θεὸς ἦν ὁ λόγος.